ScilifelabDataCentre/dds_cli/docs/examples.rst

 End authenticated session ("Log out")
 ---------------------------------------

-In order to avoid unauthorized users accessing the DDS via your account, we recommend that you manually end your session after having run the operations with ``dds-cli``.
+In order to avoid unauthorized users accessing the DDS (and thereby your user-privilages and data) via your account, we recommend that you manually end your session after having run the operations with ``dds-cli``.
 To end the session, run:

 .. code-block::